 Jenny Lake Lodge is where I’d stay next time at the south end of the park, although we also enjoyed our stay at Signal Mountain Lodge.
 It’s all about location, location, location here as the rustic cottages are perched at the edge of super scenic Jenny Lake.
 (My favorite spot in the park!)
 Check prices and latest availability at Jenny Lake Lodge here.

 Headwaters Lodge at the north end of the park is where we stayed towards the end of our Teton visit so that we could reach the south end of Yellowstone without much driving.
 It looks like a cabin but feels more like a hotel room inside and has a nice little onsite restaurant!
 Check prices and availability at Headwaters Lodge here.

 Nearby Jackson also makes a good base for the south end of Grand Teton National Park.
 Be aware that Jackson is packed with tourists, however, which also makes it pricey.
 (But if you are in Jackson, be sure to pick up world-class sandwiches for your next picnic at Pearl Street Market!)

-Wondering what to do in Grand Teton?
+There are so many incredible things to do in Grand Teton National Park!
 The beautiful thing about US national parks is that they’re designed for everyone to enjoy.